ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

     ![](media/TCimage47.png)

-12. o to the **Archive third-party data** page to see the progress of the import process.
+12. Go to the **Archive third-party data** page to see the progress of the import process.

     ![](media/TCimage48.png)